 Ball bearings refer to bearings with steel balls arranged in a circular fashion.
 This allows rotation of an element with less friction than a bushing, primarily because the surface area (or contact area) is much less than in a bushing.

 Bearings are definitely recommended for drivetrain and high speed usage.
 Bearings are used in the Actobotics, goBILDA, and REV kits, and are commonly sold by most robotics vendors.

-Servoblocks, sold by Servocity/Actobotics/goBILDA, are a way to mount servos to the Actobotics system.
+Servoblocks, sold by Servocity/Actobotics/goBILDA, are a way to mount servos to the goBILDA and Actobotics systems.
 It is by far the best way to mount servos because it decreases the load on the servo spline, which is the weakest part of the servo.
 This is because under load, the servo spline teeth can easily become stripped, rendering the servo unusable.
 While Servoblocks are not cheap, they are one of the best investments for teams to pursue.

 - Clamping Hub#